ktlProject0/KTL_project_01_Polyp_Segmentation/README.md

 # KTL_project_01_Polyp_Segmentation

-This repository contains a PyTorch implementation of a polyp segmentation deep learning model.
+This repository contains a PyTorch implementation of a polyp segmentation deep-learning model.
 The steps for training and testing the model are outlined below.

 ## Directory Structure